 If you shove them back in their compartments, they may not redeploy properly in the occurrence of another accident, therefore posing an incredibly dangerous risk.

 While the technology in older cars allowed airbags to be reused, modern airbag technology doesn’t because the airbag unit utilizes all the chemical compounds required to inflate the airbags.

 Car airbags are only covered by warranties limited to new cars.
 These warranties typically expire after 3 years.
 Any defective airbag after the period will not be covered by the manufacturer under the vehicle service contract, also commonly known as an extended warranty.

 There are some vehicle insurance policies, however, that may include airbag replacement in their coverage.

 What Is the Cost of Airbag Replacement?

 Replacing an entire airbag system after a crash can be costly, sometimes going upwards of $3,000.
-This is because the process involves a surprising amount of labor work and repairs:

 If you are going to replace the airbag alone, auto repair companies may charge approximately $1,500.